About this report:

 1. Electricity Consumption from Renewable Sources - Rolling 12 month average

-For the 12 month period January 2023 to December 2023, 45.8% of total electricity consumption in Northern Ireland was generated from renewable sources.
-This represents a decrease of 5.3 percentage points on the previous 12 month period (January 2022 to December 2022).
+For the 12 month period July 2023 to June 2024, 45.8% of total electricity consumption in Northern Ireland was generated from renewable sources.
+This represents an increase of 0.3 percentage points on the previous 12 month period (July 2022 to June 2023).

-Figure 1: Indigenous renewable electricity generation as a percentage of electricity consumption in Northern Ireland has grown considerably over the last 10 year period
+Figure 1: Indigenous renewable electricity generation as a percentage of electricity consumption in Northern Ireland has increased from 2014 although broadly stabilised in recent years

 Wind generation, as shown in Figure 4 below, accounts for the majority of renewable electricity generation in Northern Ireland.
 When wind speeds are significantly above average or significantly below average (which occurred in 2021), this can therefore have a marked effect on the renewable proportion.